Battle of Britain (1985 video game)

-Battle of Britain is a turn-based strategy video game developed and published by Personal Software Services for the Commodore 64 in 1987.
-It was also ported to the Amstrad CPC and ZX Spectrum later that year.
-It is the seventh instalment to the Strategic Wargames series.
+Battle of Britain is a turn-based strategy video game developed and published by Personal Software Services for the Commodore 64 and Amstrad CPC in 1985, and the ZX Spectrum the following year.
 The game is set during the Battle of Britain campaign of the Second World War and revolves around Britain's defence and prevention against a Nazi invasion.
 In the game, the player commands the Royal Air Force as they must defend key cities against the Luftwaffe.

 The game contains elements of first-person shooting; during some sequences the game requires a certain number of aircraft to be shot down.
 Battle of Britain received mixed to positive reviews from critics upon release.
 Critics praised the fast pace of the gameplay and features, however, one reviewer was divided over the historical accuracy of the battle.